mp3skater/Jumping-squared/README.md

 </p>

 ## Features
-This project uses JSON files to store the different levels, look at the detailed dokumentation to create your own and play them.
+This project uses JSON files to store the different levels, look at the detailed explenation in the **src/net/mp3skater/main/Level**-class to create your own and play them.

 ### Added features
 - Oldschool platformer with clean graphics